IIIF/api/source/auth/2.0/probe.md

 #### 2.3.6.
 Access Token Error Conditions
 {: #access-token-error-conditions}

 The response from the access token service may be an error.
 The error _MUST_ be supplied as a JSON-LD resource of type `AuthTokenError2`, as in the following template.
 For browser-based clients using the postMessage API, the error object must be sent to the client via JavaScript, in the same way the access token is sent.
-For direct requests the response body is the raw JSON.
+For direct requests the response body is JSON.

 {% include api/code_header.html %}
 ``` json-doc